 Empiricist's rejection of the CAPM-despite using the correct market portfolio M-can be understood in two ways.
-From an econometric perspective, the empiricist uses realized returns for the test, as opposed to expected returns, which introduces an error-in-variable bias.
-This error-in-variable bias distorts empiricist's beta estimates, causing the CAPM to look "flat" (Andrei et al., 2018).
-Another way to understand the CAPM rejection is from the mean-variance perspective: for the empiricist, all assets have the correct unconditional expected returns, but display systemtically larger unconditional variance (due to variation in expected returns, which the empiricist does not observe).
+Under average unconditional beliefs, the market portfolio is the tangency portfolio.
+For the empiricist, all assets have the correct unconditional expected returns, but display systemtically larger unconditional variance (due to variation in expected returns, which the empiricist does not observe).
 Hence, all assets-including the market-in the mean-variance space move to the right.
 But, since Corollary 1.3 implies that the market portfolio cannot possibly be the tangency portfolio, the market portfolio in the eyes of the empiricist moves inside the mean-variance frontier.